-LEAD Pittsburgh, a nonprofit community organization, advocates for education and awareness of depression.
+LEAD Pittsburgh was a nonprofit community organization that advocated for education and awareness of depression.
 In 2008, LEAD Pittsburgh focused on mental health wellness for college students.
 National research shows the eighteen- to twenty-five-year-old age group can benefit from programs that teach resilience skills, and that such skills can protect against the development of anxiety and depression.

 In 2010–2011, LEAD Pittsburgh committed to developing partnerships with regional colleges and universities.
 Focusing on the benefit of collaboration around a shared value (the mental health wellness of their students), the representatives from the colleges and universities agreed to work together to develop a curriculum to teach resilience skills.
-It is our hope that students can combine their pursuit of academic work and future careers with learning effective ways to cope with challenge, stress, and transition so that they are well equipped to lead effective and fulfilling lives.
 SCoRE® represents the outcome of this collaboration.

 Born and raised in Pittsburgh, Ms. Fine has been a volunteer and activist since her teen years.
-Today, she remains an active participant and member of numerous organizations and serves as a board member of LEAD Pittsburgh as well as Community Care Behavioral Health, the Eye and Ear Foundation, the Fine Foundation, the Jewish Women's Foundation, the Joint Patient Care Committee of UPMC/Shadyside Hospital, Shadyside Hospital Foundation, and the University of Pittsburgh Medical Center Behavior Health Board.
+She served as a board member of LEAD Pittsburgh as well as Community Care Behavioral Health, the Eye and Ear Foundation, the Fine Foundation, the Jewish Women's Foundation, the Joint Patient Care Committee of UPMC/Shadyside Hospital, Shadyside Hospital Foundation, and the University of Pittsburgh Medical Center Behavior Health Board.

 Toni Macpherson was the executive director of LEAD Pittsburgh from 2010 to June 2015, bringing more than thirty-five years of professional experience as a psychologist and as an entrepreneur to the position.
 Ms. Mcpherson is a licensed clinical psychologist in Pennsylvania.
 She was a staff psychologist at Mercy Hospital for more than five years, working as part of a medical team determining diagnosis and treatment plans.